[HISTORY: Adopted by the Council of the City of Schenectady as indicated in article histories. Amendments noted where applicable.]

 The rules and regulations of the Planning Commission and the City Map and Master Plan shall be deemed public records and shall be open to public inspection at all reasonable times in the office of the Commission.

-The Department of Planning and Economic Development is the custodian of the Official City Map.
+The Department of Development is the custodian of the Official City Map.

 The various plans comprising the Master Plan and all modifications thereof, when adopted, shall be filed in the office of the Planning Commission, and certified copies shall be filed in the offices of the City Engineer and the City Clerk.